 According to a recent Harvard Business Review study, the best reason a customer has to return is an emotional one.
 When a customer feels truly emotionally connected to their brand, they’re 52% more valuable than a customer who is just ‘highly satisfied’, accounting for 37% of a company’s revenue despite making up just 22% of their customer base.

-That means customer support has to move from just being about solving problems and sending customers on their way—your customers know that they have options, so being able to deliver a great customer experience just isn’t enough anymore.
+That means your call center strategy has to move from just being about solving problems and sending customers on their way—your customers know that they have options, so being able to deliver a great customer experience just isn’t enough anymore.
 It’s the relationship piece within that service that will keep loyal customers coming back to you instead of your competition.

 Goodbye ‘Contact’ Center, Hello ‘Connection’ Center

-So how can companies create that experience that shifts a customer from just satisfied to truly connected?
+So how can companies create a contact center strategy that shifts a customer from just satisfied to truly connected?

 Well, there are a lot of parts to it.
 You could have a company mission your customers can get behind (like Native Shoes’ environmentally-friendly approach to shoes), or foster a shared passion and community (like JOANN does with its community of crafters from 13 – 80+).